 Never pick the wet and green ones, as they are unable to burn easily.
 Before using dry twigs, it is better to check their dryness level.
 If it breaks quite easily that indicates this one is ready to use.

-Except these, wick chafing fuel, vegetable oil, paper towel are also used to fire up the grill.
+Besides these, wick chafing fuel, vegetable oil, and paper towels are also used to fire up the grill.

 As an experiment-lover, I’ve given all of the above methods a try.
 All of them have their advantages and disadvantages.

 When I’m not using a chimney starter, I prefer using the good old newspaper method to light my charcoal.

 Even though it requires more effort to clean the grill afterward, I find this method most convincing.